The Field House (University of Toledo): Construction

 Made from Wisconsin Lannon stone, construction of the building took place between March, 1930 and January, 1931 on land owned by the university.
 The cost of construction was approximately $470,000.
 The Field House was the second building constructed on the present UT campus.
 The facility covered more than an acre of ground, utilized a dirt floor and seated only 2,000 spectators around an elevated wooden basketball court.
 The building also contained two gymnasiums devoted to men's and women's physical education classes.

 Usage

 The primary use for the gymnasium was a location that could be utilized for men's and women's physical education courses as well as being the facility for the Toledo Rockets men's basketball team to compete.
 Additionally, the venue was utilized for social and academic functions including commencement ceremonies.
-The Field House provided a great venue and gathering place for all to come and enjoy the speeches or performances being held.
 Although its main use was a gymnasium for basketball it held some very iconic speakers and bands.
 Some famous people that spoke in the Field House included politicians Barry M. Goldwater as well as President Richard Nixon.
 Additionally, some famous bands and singers performed in the Field House including Pink Floyd, Jimi Hendrix, Kenny Rogers, The J. Geils Band, The Kingston Trio, Hall and Oates, The Beach Boys, Simon and Garfunkel and also The Byrds.